 The Project Governance & Controls Annual Review (PGCAR) is an Australian publication, supported by PGCS and the Australian academic community, focused on improving the governance, control and delivery of protects, programs and portfolios.
 To achieve our aim of collecting and disseminating high quality papers and information in support of our objective, we are pleased to advise there are no charges associated with the review and publication of your paper.

 To ensure a high quality, this journal uses the double-blind review process, which means that both the reviewer and author identities are concealed from each other throughout the review process.
 The editor is the sole point of contact until after the paper has been accepted for publication.
 If you have any questions, email your enquiry to Patrick Weaver at: email@example.com

 This is an open publication - anyone can participate, practitioners, students, academics - the requirement is for an interesting paper of a high academic standard.
-But in preparing you paper, remember PGCS is focused on achieving real improvement in the practice of project, program, and/or portfolio, management and/or governance.
-Therefore preference will be given to innovative papers that have direct, practical value.
+But in preparing your paper, remember PGCS is focused on achieving real improvement in the practice of project, program, and/or portfolio, management and/or governance.
+Therefore, preference will be given to innovative papers that have direct, practical value.

-♦ Papers selected for publication will be published in the prepress section of this website as soon as practical after acceptance, and included in our annual publication.
+Academic papers of 3000 - 6000 words are preferred, papers may have been written for other purposes (eg, coursework) but not published.
+Papers selected for publication, on completion of the review process, will be published in the prepress section of this website as soon as practical after acceptance, and included in our annual PGCAR publication.